Mips96/sm64pc/README.md

 # sm64ex

+My personal development fork for sm64pc.
+My code changes and patch files can be found in Pull Requests.
+The readme for the original repo is below:

 Fork of [sm64-port/sm64-port](https://github.com/sm64-port/sm64-port) with additional features.

 Feel free to report bugs and contribute, but remember, there must be **no upload of any copyrighted asset**.